 - Taken even further starting from Winter 2016 Event, as defeating the boss in an event map would clear off the red mist off the map, thereby implying it had been freed from Abyssal's influence.
 When you visit said map again after clearing it, the mist are still there, and so are the Abyssals.

-- Grayscale of Evil: White-skinned, white or black hair and clothing, mechanical parts in black or dark metallic grays, and making war on humankind.
+- Grayscale of Evil: They're all white-skinned, wear white or black hair and clothing, have mechanical parts in black or dark metallic grays, and are waging war on humankind.